renpy/renpy/sphinx/source/save_load_rollback.rst

   the revertable equivalent.
 * Other python syntax, such as extended unpacking, that can create lists, dicts, or sets converts the result to the revertable equivalent.
-However, for performance reasons, starred parameters to functions and methods are not converted to revertable objects.
+However, for performance reasons, double-starred parameters to functions and methods (that create dictionaries of extra keyword arguments) are not converted to revertable objects.
 * Classes that do not inherit from any other types automatically inherit from the revertable object.